 “A huge focus of our food system is our in-house smoked meats using vine maple,” says manager Jennifer Fredricksen.
 “Any item on the menu that is smoked, including maitake mushrooms, we smoke in a larger smoker—this also includes salmon and tuna.”

-Unless you specify, the chef will likely choose from their kimchi, traditional sauerkraut, caraway kraut, cortido (a Salvadoran kraut with carrot and oregano) and a seasonal ferment or pickle.
+Unless you specify, the chef will likely choose from their kimchi, traditional sauerkraut, caraway kraut, cortido (Salvadoran kraut with carrot and oregano), and a seasonal ferment or pickle.
 The cheese and charcuterie board features the red horse kraut, made from red cabbage and horseradish.
 Many Yachats Brewing visitors get a ferment flight and a beer flight.

 To demonstrate their commitment to fermented foods and drinks, Yachats Brewing does not sell any soda.
-Instead, if you want something non-alcoholic and fizzy, you can choose from the house brewed fermented drinks, such as the kombucha, hop soda, kefir, and a floral jasmine jun (similar to kombucha but made with honey).
+Instead, if you want something non-alcoholic and fizzy, you can choose from house-brewed fermented drinks, such as kombucha, hop soda, kefir, and a floral jasmine jun (similar to kombucha but made with honey).

 Nathan Bernard is a woodworker.
 His skills transformed the former bank building, built in 1965, into a cozy, warm space decked out in salvaged Oregon wood and wine barrel furniture.
 Using salvaged and reclaimed materials almost entirely, the space remembers its small-town logging roots but also looks firmly into the future.